-HDMI 1.4 was at the forefront of Monster's press conference at the Consumer Electronics Association Line Shows press conference, held here last week, along with a variety of partnerships for cable and accessory manufacturer.
+New York — HDMI 1.4 was at the forefront of Monster’s press conference at the Consumer Electronics Association Line Shows press conference, held here this morning, along with a variety of partnerships for cable and accessory manufacturer.

 Noel Lee, head monster, kicked off the event by announcing a variety of speed increases and price decreases for its line of speed-rated cables, and then launched into an overview of the recently introduced HDMI 1.4 standard.

 “We hope we’re going to be one of the first people to release 1.4 cables,” sad Lee.
 “Our factories are standing by.
 In the meantime, we’re going to offer our performance guarantee,” he said, referring to the company’s Cable for Life program.
 “Fear of obsolescence is one of the main reasons not to buy something.”